callistusystan/blogApp/README.md

 Steps:

 1. Clone this project and extract it on your computer
-2. Open a terminal and change tho the project directory
+2. Open a terminal and change to the project directory
 3. Enter the following commands:

 	```